History and Campaigns

 • 2023

-• NASAS presents to the Queens Community Board 6 Transportation Committee, and they request that DOT look into it.
+• NASAS presents to the Queens Community Board 6 Transportation Committee, and they request that the city look into it.

 • Councilmember Lynn Schulman sends a letter to the NYC Department of Transportation (DOT) requesting a “pedestrian safety study” of Austin Street.